 Tag Sets are divided into two categories.

 You choose the Tag Set Type by adding an item of the proper Type from the [Add Item] pull-down menu beneath the Person Entry list.

 A Body Tag Set contributes tags to the main body of the tag list in a person entry.
 Tags that are part of the body are formatted according to the Format chosen for the book.
 For example, if your book uses the Narration Format, any tags that are part of a Body Tag Set will be part of the main narrative.
 Similarly, if your book uses the Two Columns Format, each tag in a Body Tag Set will appear as a row in the main two-column tag grid.
 In the example above, Tag Set #1 is a Body type in a book that uses the Narration Format.

-A Panel Tag Set contributes tags to a sub-section of the tag list called a "panel".
+A Panel Tag Set contributes tags to a sub-section of the Person Entry called a "panel".
 Panel formatting is determined by the Tag Set type rather than by the Format chosen for the book.
 A panel may be rendered inline with respect to the Body tags, floated left or right, or centered.
-There are multiple variations of the Panel type: List Panels, Narrative Panels, and Table Panels.
+There are multiple variations of the Panel type: List Panel, Narrative Panel, and Table Panel.

-List Panels use a list format where each tag contributes an item to the list.
-List Panel options are described on the List Panel Item help page.
+A List Panel renders tags in a list where each tag contributes an item to the list.
+List Panel options are described on the List Panel help page.

-Narrative Panels use a narrative format where each tag contributes text to the narrative in the panel.
+A Narrative Panel uses a narrative format where each tag contributes text to the narrative in the panel.
 In the example above, Tag Set #2 is a Narrative Panel type.
-Narrative Panel options are described on the Narrative Panel Item help page.
+Narrative Panel options are described on the Narrative Panel help page.

-Table Panels use a tabular format where each tag in the group contributes a row of output.
+A Table Panel uses a tabular format where each tag in the Tag Set contributes a row of output.
 You may configure multiple columns per tag, and you have several content choices for each column.
 In the example above, Tag Set #3 is a Table Panel type.
 Table Panel options are described on the Table Panel Item help page.